We want to direct you to the right website. Please tell us where you live.

 Unfortunately, progress as we've known it has been entirely dependent on the breakneck exploitation of half a billion years of stored sunlight in the form of fossil fuels.
 As the age of this cheap, abundant energy draws to a close, progress is grinding to a halt.
 Unforgiving planetary limits are teaching us that our blind faith in endless exponential growth is a dangerous myth.

 After Progress addresses this looming paradigm shift, exploring the shape of history from a perspective on the far side of the coming crisis.
-Greer's startling examination of the role our belief systems play in the evolution of our collective consciousness is required reading for anyone concerned about making sense of the future at a time when we must seek new sources of meaning, value, and hope for the era ahead.
+With a startling examination of the role our belief systems play in our collective fate, John Michael Greer makes a persuasive argument for seeking new sources of meaning, value, and hope for the era ahead.

 John Michael Greer historian of ideas and one of the most influential authors exploring the future of industrial society, writes the widely cited weekly blog "The Archdruid Report" and has published more than thirty books on ecology, history, and nature spirituality.
 His involvement in sustainability issues dates back to the early 1980s, when he was active in the Appropriate Technology movement and became certified as a Master Conserver.
 He is the author of numerous titles, including The Long Descent, The Ecotechnic Future, The Wealth of Nature, and After Progress.
 He lives in Cumberland, MD, an old mill town in the Appalachians, with his wife Sara.